gotlougit/nix-config/README.md

 - Configure secure NTP using chrony

-- Use Linux Hardened kernel to reduce attack surface for certain capabilities in the kernel
+- Use Linux Xanmod kernel to improve latency and use certain new patches for various subsystems

 - Add various packages that will be useful for the user